 The project embraces the potential of the ‘parallel’ or the ‘para’ as a way of being adjacent to, beyond or distinct from the structural formations that are typically the case in Australian art institutions.

-Our research project builds on the 2018 Diversity Arts Australia report, Shifting the Balance, which found that, at a structural level, Australian cultural institutions, including art galleries and museums, had low levels of representation of art workers from Culturally and Linguistically Diverse (CaLD) backgrounds.
+Our research project builds on the 2018 Diversity Arts Australia report, Shifting the Balance, which found that, at a structural level, Australian cultural institutions, including art galleries and museums, had low levels of representation of art workers from so called Culturally and Linguistically Diverse (CaLD) backgrounds.
 While we acknowledge that the label CaLD requires more examination, the Diversity Arts Australia report has motivated us to propose new ways to redress this structural under-representation.

 Parallel aims to move away from the common method of ‘diversifying’ art museums via audience development, instead turning to a key role in museums—curatorial practice.
 We propose that curation, with its focus on caring for the museum’s core operations of collecting, exhibiting and public programming, can offer new ways to think and feel structural change.